ElizabethBrooks/DaphniaGenomics_MultiGenome/NOTES.md

 ## Notes

+- Add all remaining annotations that did not use protein data as input to the box folder.
+- Compare number of annotated features for annotations that used all data vs annotations not using protein data.
+- Trouble shoot D_gelata

 ### D_galeata (M5)
+RUNNING -> ENA all
+COMPLETED -> ENA all, no AA
 RUNNING -> ENA
-RUNNING -> ENA, no AA
+COMPLETED -> ENA, no AA
-RUNNING -> ERP112242 only
 Has NCBI data, but aborts with no outputs.
 The RNA data is HiSeq data.
 May need to email Mathilde, let Mike know what Wen says. -> They don't have any galeata data Also, do you happen to have RNA data for the D. galeata M5 genotype?
 I'm running into errors using the RNA data that is available for D. galeata (M5) from the SRA.